elewoutv/pyGeniusOne/README.md

 ```
 ### Options

-By default pyGeniusOne will output all available statistics.
+By default pyGeniusOne will output all available statistics with default parameters.
 You can use these options to limit the output to a subset of
-stats.
+stats or change the calculation parameters.

 ```
 -C, --count-packets
 ```
-Include userplane_[upload|download]_bytes_count in output.
+Include userplane_[upload|download]_packets_count in output.
 ```
 -c, --count-bytes
 ```